FrankWorldview/blockchain/lecture/03_Data_Types.md

 ## Summary

 - Value types are copied
-- Reference types depend on data location
+- Whether reference types are copied depends on data location
 - storage → persistent, shared data
 - memory → temporary (may be shared or copied)
 - calldata → read-only input data

-> Value types are copied.
-Reference types depend on location.